JEN-dotcom/sales-management-system/architecture/Application_Layer.md

 - **GET /user/{email}:**
   - Description: Retrieve details of a specific user.
-  - Functionality: Fetches and returns detailed information about a specific user based on their unique identifier.
+  - Functionality: Fetches and returns detailed information about a specific user based on their unique email.

+- **GET /user/{firstName}:**
+  - Description: Retrieve details of a specific user.
+  - Functionality: Fetches and returns detailed information about a specific user based on their firstName.

 - **POST /user:**
   - Description: Create a new user.